• Skip to primary navigation

 • Chill.
 Refrigerate for 8 hours or overnight until completely set.

-♡ Don't use fresh pineapple.
+Don't use fresh pineapple.
 It contains an enzyme called bromelain that prevents gelatin from setting.
-However, heating destroys the enzyme which is why canned pineapple can be used.

 Leftovers can be kept in the refrigerator covered in plastic wrap or stored in an airtight container for up to 1 week.